Twisted Alexander Modules of Hyperplane Arrangement Complements: Applications

 Let $\widetilde{M}$ be the universal cover of $M$.
 We have that $C_i(\widetilde{M},\C)$ is a free left $\C[\pi_1(M)]$-module for all $i\in\Z$, as explained in \cref{defntwistmod}.
 In particular, it is flat, so we can tensor (\ref{eqnses}) by $C_i(\widetilde{M},\C)$ to get

-Note that this short exact sequences that we have for all $i\in\Z$ extend to a short exact sequence of complexes (i.e. they are compatible with the differentials), so we get the corresponding long exact sequence in homology, namely
+These short exact sequences for $i\in\Z$ extend to a short exact sequence of complexes (i.e. they are compatible with the differentials), so we get the corresponding long exact sequence in homology, namely

 By \cref{torsion} and the fact that $\C[t^{\pm 1}]$ is a principal ideal domain, we get that, for $0\leq i\leq n-1$, the twisted Alexander modules have a primary decomposition of the form